 At SFAI, students study filmmaking in the broader context of contemporary art practice.

-Student-artists learn the craft of filmmaking in courses that teach skills of production and postproduction, enabling them to realize their ideas.
-The curriculum is flexible, keeping current with the ever-changing digital arena from multi-platform to alternative distribution.
-The program encourages students to push the boundaries of the medium by integrating film with gallery-based objects, performance, and sound-based works.
-A variety of methods of display—from traditional theatrical screening, to single- and multi-channel installation, to alternative contexts such as emerging small screen and interactive formats—are explored.
+Our program is flexible, keeping current with the ever-changing digital arena from multi-platform to alternative distribution.
+Students are encouraged to push the boundaries of the medium by integrating film with gallery-based objects, performance, and sound-based works.
+Students leave the program having explored a variety of methods of display—from traditional theatrical screening, to single- and multi-channel installation, to alternative contexts such as emerging small screen and interactive formats.

 Our Film program is equipped to support work in 16mm, Super 8, DV, and high-definition video.
 Equipment for off-campus use includes a variety of 16mm, Super 8, mini-DV, and HD cameras, DAT and SD audio recorders, HD editing hardware, including Creative Cloud and Final Cut Pro on Macintosh platform, digital editing suites, and 5.1 mix studio.